 DRILLMAX® drill pipes include 3.0 X 2-3/8 Mayhew Regular water well drill pipe in 20-foot length

-Weighing in at 30-lbs less than conventional water well drill pipe yet 15% stronger means the 20-foot DRILLMAX® drill pipe is easier on you and the rig, especially when drilling deeper holes.
+Weighing in at 30-lbs less than conventional water well drill pipe yet 15% stronger means the 20-foot DRILLMAX® drill pipes are easier on you and the rig, especially when drilling deeper holes.

 "Typically you have to choose between light weight and high strength, but we were able to do both.
 Lighter weight results in less wear on the machine, while increased strength gives you confidence in your tooling performance," Kyle Riedel, tools engineer lead, said.

-A company drilling 500-foot geothermal holes uses the tophead to pull the first three of the total 25 rods because the winch isn't strong enough.
+A company drilling 500-foot geothermal holes uses the top head to pull the first three of the total 25 drill pipes because the winch isn't strong enough.
 With the NEW DRILLMAX® water well drill pipe, they can use the winch to pull the whole string, ultimately saving wear and tear on their rig.

-Higher hardness tool joints facilitate longer wear life and result in a more durable pipe.
+Higher hardness tool joints facilitate longer wear life and result in more durable drill pipes.
 The 1.75-inch through hole provides more than 30% more flow capacity for efficient hole cleanout when compared to a conventional 3-inch water well drill pipe with a 1.5-inch through hole.

 "The same through hole but less weight means carrying more pipe on the machine without negative impacts to drilling process," said Dillon Sickler, regional rig sales and service specialist.

-Designed to work with the DM250 equipped with rod carousel, notches on the end of the pipe allow the rods to rest in alignment on the DRILLMAX® carousel for more efficient drilling.
+Designed to work with the DM250 equipped with rod carousel, notches on the end of the drill pipes allow the water well drill pipe to rest in alignment on the DRILLMAX® carousel for more efficient drilling.